Get to know Tim

 “I'm a twin, that's kinda unique.
 Saying it's the single most interesting thing about me might make me seem lame, but people are always more impressed than I think they'll be when I tell them."

 Tim Crane has been singing with Lux for nine seasons.
-He is a senior at the University of Maryland studying Kinesiology in the School of Public Health.
+He is a first year Masters student at the University of Alabama, studying Public Health.
 He has sung with many choirs, including the Maryland Boy Choir (2008-2011), Eleanor Roosevelt Chamber choir (2014-2016), and Praise Youth Schola (2013-present).
 Most recently, Tim performed with the University of Arizona Kantorei.
 He is also an active performer at the Franciscan Monastery in Washington, D.C.
 Tim's most notable performances have been at the Kennedy Center, Camden Yards, and Observatory Circle.
 Tim is an instrumentalist as well; he plays the piano, trumpet, and baritone.
 Currently his musical outlet outside of singing is the guitar.

 News & Updates